Market value alone is selling nature short, governments told | Headlines

 Market value alone is selling nature short, governments told

-Such questions may seem removed from the issues the world faces, from deepening climate change and environmental loss to food and energy crises fuelled by war and pandemics.
+Such questions may seem removed from the issues the world faces, from deepening climate change and environment loss to food and energy crises fuelled by war and pandemic.
 But a world body of scientists unveiled a four-year study on Monday whose central conclusion was that humanity's failure to go beyond narrow economic valuations of natural resources was ruining the planet.

 GDP FOCUS "NOT SUSTAINABLE" Ringfencing the biodiversity of a forest might exclude local populations that depend on it for their livelihoods; on the other hand, a development project may create jobs but lead to species loss and destroy heritage sites of cultural value.